CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/In‌stall-On-switch-OPTA.md

 sudo netq config restart opta
 ```

+## Connect NetQ Agents to the OPTA Service

 The final step is configuring NetQ Agents to connect to the OPTA service.
 To configure the agent on a switch to connect locally to the OPTA service running on that switch, configure the agent to connect to `localhost` with the following command:

 ```